Freelands Art Fund Acquisition

 The annual Freelands Award was established in 2016 to enable arts organisations to present an exhibition, including significant new work, by a mid-career woman artist who may not yet have received the public recognition that their work deserves.

-Winning artists are Jacqueline Donachie (with Fruitmarket Gallery, 2016), Lis Rhodes (with Nottingham Contemporary, 2017), Veronica Ryan (with Spike Island, 2018), Hannah Starkey (with the Hepworth Wakefield, 2019), Ingrid Pollard (with MK Gallery, 2020), Jacqueline Poncelet (with MIMA, 2021) and Everlyn Nicodemus (with National Galleries Scotland, 2024)
+Winning artists are Jacqueline Donachie (with Fruitmarket Gallery, 2016), Lis Rhodes (with Nottingham Contemporary, 2017), Veronica Ryan (with Spike Island, 2018), Hannah Starkey (with the Hepworth Wakefield, 2019), Ingrid Pollard (with MK Gallery, 2020), Jacqueline Poncelet (with MIMA, 2021), Everlyn Nicodemus (with National Galleries Scotland, 2024) and Joy Gregory (Whitechapel Gallery, 2025)

-The first acquisitions announced in 2022 were:
+The acquisitions announced since 2022 are:

 Lis Rhodes, Ambiguous Journeys (2018), Dissonance and Disturbance (2012) and Pictures on Pink Paper (1982), presented to The Hunterian, Glasgow